Blocks in a Data Node#

 DBLQH#

-DBLQH stands for DataBase Local Query Handler.
-This block is where most interactions with the LDM blocks starts.
+DBLQH stands for Database Local Query Handler.
+This block is where most interactions with the LDM blocks start.
 It does handle the REDO log, but its main responsibility is to interact with the other blocks operating the tuple storage, hash index, ordered index, page cache, restore operations, backup and local checkpoint services.

-The most common signal DBLQH receive is the LQHKEYREQ that is used for reading or writing a row using a primary key of a table (either a user table or a unique index table or a BLOB table).
-To serve this query it uses DBACC to lookup in the hash table and DBTUP that has the responsibility of the tuple storage and that performs the operation requested by the user.
+The most common signal DBLQH receives is the LQHKEYREQ, which is used for reading or writing a row using a primary key of a table (either a user table or a unique index table or a BLOB table).
+To serve this query it uses DBACC to lookup in the hash table and DBTUP.
+The latter has the responsibility of the tuple storage and performs the operation requested by the user.

-Scan operations is the second most common operation and this is receiving a SCAN_FRAGREQ signal to order either a full table scan (implemented by either DBACC or DBTUP) or a range scan (implemented by DBTUX).
+Scan operations are the second most common operation.
+This means receiving a SCAN_FRAGREQ signal to either run a full table scan (implemented by either DBTUP) or a range scan (implemented by DBTUX).

 DBLQH also controls the execution of local checkpoints together with the BACKUP block.